-- In addition to the impairment charge recognized in the statement of income as mentioned in the previous paragraph, - to calculate the provisions required for impairment of these loans and advances as Assets at credit risk measured at amortized cost including credit related commitments on the basis of credit rating ratios determined by the Central Bank of Egypt.
+- In addition to the impairment charge recognized in the statement of income as mentioned in the previous paragraph, to calculate the provisions required for impairment of these loans and advances as Assets at credit risk measured at amortized cost - including credit related commitments (Contingent Liabilities) - on the basis of credit rating ratios determined by the Central Bank of Egypt.
 If the provision for impairment losses calculated in accordance with these ratios is increased for the purpose of preparing the financial statements of the Bank, the excess shall be deducted as a general reserve for bank risk within equity in respect of retained earnings.
 This reserve is Periodicity adjusted to increase or decrease as appropriate.
 This reserve is not available for distribution except with the approval of the Central Bank of Egypt.
-Note 33 (a) shows movement at the expense of general bank risk reserve during the financial year. - If the loan or investment is held to maturity and carries a variable rate of return, then the discount rate used to measure any impairment loss is the effective yield rate in accordance with the contract at the date that objective evidence of impairment of the asset is determined.
-For practical purposes, the Bank may measure impairment losses on the fair value of the instrument using quoted market prices. - For financial assets that are secured, when calculating the present value of expected future cash flows from a financial asset, the expected cash flows that may result from the sale and sale of the collateral and after deducting related expenses are taken into account. - For the purpose of estimating impairment at a aggregate level, financial assets are grouped into similar groups in terms of credit risk characteristics, on the basis of the Bank's internal rating process, taking into consideration the type of asset, industry, geographical location, type of collateral, arrears position and other relevant factors.
-These characteristics are related to the estimated future cash flows of groups of these assets as an indication of the ability of debtors to pay the amounts due under the contractual terms of the assets under consideration. - The estimated future cash flows of the Group are estimated on the basis of the contractual cash flows of the Bank's assets and the historical loss of assets with credit risk characteristics similar to the assets held by the Bank.
-The amount of historical losses is adjusted based on current data To reflect the impact of the current conditions that were not available during the year during which the historical losses were determined, as well as to eliminate the effects of the conditions that existed in historical years and are no longer present. - The Bank ensures that changes in the cash flows of a group of financial assets reflect changes in relevant reliable data from year to year (such as changes in unemployment rates, real estate prices, repayment position and any other factors indicating changes in the probability of loss in the group) The Bank conducts a yearly review of the method and assumptions used to estimate future cash flows. - The carrying amount is directly reduced to impairment losses for all financial assets measured at amortized cost except for customer balances where impairment is treated through an allowance.
-When the customer's balance becomes uncollectible, it is written off against the allowance account, which is added to the proceeds from debts previously incurred.
-The change in the estimate of the provision for impairment in customer balances is immediately recognized in the statement of income.
+Note 33 (a) shows movement at the expense of general bank risk reserve during the financial year.

+- If the loan or investment is held to maturity and carries a variable rate of return, then the discount rate used to measure any impairment loss is the effective yield rate in accordance with the contract at the date that objective evidence of impairment of the asset is determined.
+For practical purposes, the Bank may measure impairment losses on the fair value of the instrument using quoted market prices.

+- For financial assets that are secured, when calculating the present value of expected future cash flows from a financial asset, the expected cash flows that may result from the sale and sale of the collateral and after deducting related expenses are taken into account.

+- For the purpose of estimating impairment at a aggregate level, financial assets are grouped into similar groups in terms of credit risk characteristics, on the basis of the Bank's internal rating process, taking into consideration the type of asset, industry, geographical location, type of collateral, arrears position and other relevant factors.
+These characteristics are related to the estimated future cash flows of groups of these assets as an indication of the ability of debtors to pay the amounts due under the contractual terms of the assets under consideration.

+- The estimated future cash flows of the Group are estimated on the basis of the contractual cash flows of the Bank's assets and the historical loss of assets with credit risk characteristics similar to the assets held by the Bank.
+The amount of historical losses is adjusted based on current data To reflect the impact of the current conditions that were not available during the year during which the historical losses were determined, as well as to eliminate the effects of the conditions that existed in historical years and are no longer present.

+- The Bank ensures that changes in the cash flows of a group of financial assets reflect changes in relevant reliable data from year to year (such as changes in unemployment rates, real estate prices, repayment position and any other factors indicating changes in the probability of loss in the group) The Bank conducts a yearly review of the method and assumptions used to estimate future cash flows.

+- The carrying amount of financial assets at amortized cost is reduced by the amount of impairment losses for all financial assets measured at amortized cost which recognized at financial statements.
+While the impairment Losses related to Loans Commitments, Financial guarantees Contracts and Contingent Liabilities have been recognized in Other Provisions Item in Financial Position Liabilities.